Overview

 Who is the Podcast Made by?

-The podcast is produced by a team from the University of Oregon, headed by assistant professor of marketing Troy Campbell.
+The podcast was produced by a team from the University of Oregon, headed by assistant professor of marketing Troy Campbell.
 Campbell has expertise in design psychology and media, and is a former Disney Imagineer researcher.
 He and his crew bring the fun and the education.

 This is an Education Podcast